Pricing at a glance

 - Enterprise-grade customization and governance

-- Strong fit for organizations already standardized on Microsoft
+- Built for organizations already standardized on Microsoft

 - Large partner network